epics-docs/epics-docs/specs/AccessSecurity.rst

 -  If asSetFilename is not executed before iocInit, access security will never be started.
--  If asSetFile is given and any error occurs while ﬁrst initializing access security, then all access to that ioc is denied.
+-  If asSetFile is given and any error occurs while first initializing access security, then all access to that ioc is denied.
--  If after successfully starting access security, an attempt is made to restart and an error occurs then the previous access security conﬁguration is maintained.
+-  If after successfully starting access security, an attempt is made to restart and an error occurs then the previous access security configuration is maintained.

 After an IOC has been booted with access security enabled, the access security rules can be changed by issuing the asSetFilename,